CuteBladeYT/UCI-Client/README.md

 ### Userscripts and styles
-To use customs you need to create two folders in the directory of the client<br>
+To use customs you need to create two folders in `My Documents/UCI Client` directory<br>
 `userscripts` and `userstyles` in which you place:
 - Scripts `.js`
 - Styles `.css`